DevOpsMadDog/Devops.ai/content/whitepapers/enterprise-vm-competitive-one-pager.md

 ---

-## How AlDeci Solves These Challenges
+## How AlDeci Is Designed to Address These Challenges

 ### Context Fusion Engine (30-Minute Onboarding)

 **Capability**: Automatically correlates scanner outputs with SBOM components, CVE data, CISA KEV, EPSS scores, version lag, and business context (exposure, data sensitivity, criticality).

-**How It Helps**:
+**How It Would Help in These Scenarios**:
-- **Fortune 100 Bank**: Reduces 15,000 findings to 2,400 actionable items (−60% noise) by filtering out non-exploitable CVEs and duplicates across 10 scanners
+- **Fortune 100 Bank**: Targets ≈60% noise reduction by filtering out non-exploitable CVEs and duplicates across multiple scanners
-- **Global SaaS**: Provides unified risk view across 8 scanners in 30 minutes; developers see "Why this matters" context in every finding
+- **Global SaaS**: Would provide unified risk view across scanners in 30 minutes; developers would see "Why this matters" context in every finding
-- **Healthcare Provider**: Correlates PHI exposure flags with vulnerability severity; automatically prioritizes findings in patient-facing systems
+- **Healthcare Provider**: Would correlate PHI exposure flags with vulnerability severity; automatically prioritize findings in patient-facing systems

-**ROI Target**: 60% noise reduction, 30-minute onboarding[^1]
+**Target Outcome (Benchmark)**: 60% noise reduction, 30-minute onboarding[^1]

 ---